 Information Voluntarily Provided by You.

-The Mass.Gov Portal collects voluntary information from you through surveys, any emails sent to the Mass.Gov Portal and comments posted on pages hosted by the Mass.Gov Portal (such as blogs or wikis).
+The Mass.Gov Portal collects voluntary information from you through surveys, online forms, any emails sent to the Mass.Gov Portal and comments posted on pages hosted by the Mass.Gov Portal (such as blogs or wikis).
 All such information, including comments and e-mails sent by you to the Mass.Gov Portal may contain personally identifiable information.

 While the Mass.Gov Portal is intended as a medium for disseminating information from state agencies, if you need to contact a state agency that is part of the Mass.Gov Portal, you should use the contact information for that state agency posted on its Mass.Gov Portal website.